solopx/netconfgen/README.en.md

 # Network Configuration Generator

-NetConfGen is a tool designed to simplify the work of anyone configuring devices via CLI.
+NetConfGen is a tool designed to simplify the work of anyone configuring network devices via CLI.

 Whether you are a network engineer, a test analyst, or a student working with different vendors, this is the fastest way to configure your devices without typos or headaches.